3IE/typeframework/README.md

 # Welcome to TypeFramework

 TypeFramework is a MVC Web Framework that makes it easy to build enterprise-grade [NodeJS](http://nodejs.org) apps using [TypeScript](http://www.typescriptlang.org) with [Express](http://expressjs.com/).
+Visit the project sample [typefx-sample](https://github.com/3IE/typefx-sample) to see how the TypeFx works.

 ## Prerequisites